dominodatalab/cucu/README.md

 ```

 At this point you can install the file `dist/cucu-0.1.0.tar.gz` using
-`pip install ....tar.gz` anywhere you'd like and have the `cucu` tool ready to
+`pip install .../cucu/dist/cucu-*.tar.gz` anywhere you'd like and have the `cucu` tool ready to
 run.